Investing Simple Logo

 TradeStation: 2nd International Brokerage Pick

-TradeStation offers a variety of different international accounts for non-us investors.
-The TradeStation platform offers commission-free trading of stocks, bonds, ETFs, and mutual funds.
-There are no account minimums and investors can access a variety of international markets.
+TradeStation offers a variety of international accounts for non-US investors.
+The TradeStation platform provides commission-free trading of stocks, bonds, ETFs, and mutual funds, with no account minimums for standard accounts.

-Residents of non-US Countries will need to provide documentation in your TradeStation application such as a passport, national ID card, driver's license, alien ID card, and proof of your address.
+Residents will need to provide documentation such as passport, national ID, driver's license, alien ID, and proof of address to comply with KYC and AML regulations.

 Here's our full review of TradeStation.